D-Robotics/hobot_cv/README.md

 # Feature Introduction

-The hobot_cv package is part of the Horizon Robotics robot development platform, providing image processing acceleration interfaces for bpu and vps for application development.
+The hobot_cv package is part of the D-Robotics robot development platform, providing image processing acceleration interfaces for bpu and vps for application development.
 Currently, functions such as image crop, resize, rotate, border padding, and pyramid scaling have been implemented, supporting only the nv12 format.

 hobot_cv Gaussian filtering and mean filtering interfaces support bpu and neon acceleration.